CLiMBlab-Stanford/climbprep/README.md

 to pass around config files.
 The codebase is set up to facilitate these kinds of changes by placing all constants, including default configurations, in the `climbprep/constants.py` file, allowing them to be easily changed or expanded without affecting core functionality.
-If you want to expand existing keyword- accessible configurations, you can freely add configurations to `constants.py`.
+If you want to expand existing keyword-accessible configurations, you can freely add configurations to `constants.py`.